Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Methodology

 \paragraph{Optimization Problem}

-$M_{AB}$ denotes the $N \times k$ distance matrix between $A$ the attributes of the source graph and $B$ the attributes of the target graph.
+$M_{AB}$ denotes the $N \times k$ distance matrix between $A$ the set of attributes of the source graph and $B$ the set of attributes of the target graph.
 In the case of partitioning, however, the attributes of the target graph are, by definition, unknown.
 In this setting, the optimization problem could be reformulated as: